Ethnic groups in Baltimore: Belgians

-In September 2014, immigrants from Belgium were the fifty-first largest foreign-born population in Baltimore.
+In 2011, immigrants from Belgium were the fifty-first largest foreign-born population in Baltimore.

 Bulgarians

-In 1920, 26 foreign-born White people in Baltimore spoke the Bulgarian language.
+In 1920, 26 foreign-born White people in Baltimore spoke the Bulgarian language as their mother tongue.

 Cypriots

 Baltimore has a significant Cypriot American population.

 Czechs

 The Czech presence in Baltimore dates back to the mid-19th century.
 The Czech community numbered 17,798 in 2000, making up 0.7% of the Baltimore metropolitan area's population.

 The history of the Czechs in Baltimore dates back to the mid-19th century.
 Thousands of Czechs immigrated to East Baltimore during the late 19th and early 20th centuries, becoming an important component of Baltimore's ethnic and cultural heritage.
 The Czech community has founded a number of cultural associations and organizations to preserve the city's Czech heritage, including a Roman Catholic church, a heritage association, a festival, a language school, and a cemetery.
 The population began to decline during the late 20th and early 21st centuries, as the community aged and many Czech Americans moved to the suburbs of Baltimore.